Published and / or currently available stories.

 “Giving Grounds” – Arkham Tales issue #8

 I know some writers who hate the question of “where do you get your ideas?”
 I love it, even though sometimes the answer is relatively uninteresting or embarrassing.
 The idea for “Giving Grounds” sprouted (pun unintended, probably) from a throwaway joke from an episode of Family Guy of all things.
 I’m not a huge fan of the show, but there was an episode where the family was sent to live in the south in the Witness Protection program.
 Inside their new home, the son finds a hand inside a jar and says he’s going to plant it outside to see if a human grows.
 Because I’m a horror writer, my mind immediately latched onto the interesting, grotesque idea of growing a human being through traditional agriculture.
 And so from a lowbrow animated sitcom, a grim, serious short story was born.

 “Miss Branson Calling” – Pseudopod – Episode 97

 This is the first story I ever sold that was based on a nightmare.
 I actually used to work with the lady Miss Branson was based on.
 An eccentric chain smoking, overall harmless elderly woman who coughed like she had a lagoon in her lungs and had skin that seemed like it might disintegrate at any second.
 Based on the comments, many of the Pseudopod fans didn’t care much for this one, but I think it’s a solid effort at trying to draw fear from something that’s more melancholy than aggressively terrifying.

 Will Erickson over at Too MuchHorror Fiction recently coined the term “Heartbreak Horror,” and I think that term fits this story.

 “Thanks For Using Forced Honesty Assassinations” – From the Asylum

 Damn shame that From the Asylum is closed, because they housed some excellent stories during the years that they were open.
 I had been trying to break into their ranks for a while before they finally accepted this flash fiction piece.
 I really like this story, short as it is.
-I can’t remember where the idea came from, but I love the ambiguity of the ending.
+I can’t remember where the idea came from, but I love this piece, brief as it is.